opnfv/ipv6/docs/configguide/featureconfig.rst

 **OPNFV-NATIVE-SETUP-4: This Step is Informational.
 OPNFV Installer has taken care of this Step during deployment.
 You may refer to this Step only if there is any issue, or if you are using other installers**.

-We have to move the public network from physical network interface to ``br-ex``, including moving the public IP address and setting up default route.
+We have to move the physical interface (i.e. the public network interface) to ``br-ex``, including moving the public IP address and setting up default route.
 Please refer to ``OS-NATIVE-SETUP-4`` and ``OS-NATIVE-SETUP-5`` in our `more complete instruction <http://artifacts.opnfv.org/ipv6/docs/setupservicevm/5-ipv6-configguide-scenario-1-native-os.html#set-up-service-vm-as-ipv6-vrouter>`_.